ssweetser86/sinatra_steam_app/README.md

 Everything is fairly obvious from signing in.
 Create a console, then add your games!

 ## License
-Expensy is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Licensed under the MIT license. (http://opensource.org/licenses/MIT)